jina-ai/docs/chapters/primitive_data_type.rst

 In this guide, we introduced why we need Jina Primitive data types, how we organize Jina primitive data types.
 Apart from that, we gave some concrete examples on how to use Jina primitive data types.
-Finally, we recapped the design decisions makde while designing Jina primitive data types.
+Finally, we recapped the design decisions made while designing Jina primitive data types.
 We hope now you have a better understanding of Jina primitive data types.